 The core message of extensive research is quite clear: lack of exercise has a larger negative effect on your health than being overweight.
 This is in contrast to the popular idea that being overweight is the principle cause of metabolic and chronic disease.
 What this means is that the factors that contribute to weight gain are more significant causes of disease than the extra weight itself.

-Perhaps ironically this is great news.
-What it means … Continue reading
+Perhaps ironically this is … Continue reading